 \textit{\textbf{Step 1.
-Steer}}: To utilize off-the-shelf LMMs maximally on reasoning, we employ the \textit{category} of visual trace evidence to \textit{steer} the reasoning process.
-We first notify the AI expert with the human-annotated category set $\mathcal{F}_{i}$ for the $i^{th}$ target image to ensure reasoning process focused on forensic trace evidence rather than drifting into unrelated domains.
-The $\mathcal{F}_{i}$ directly participates in the following two steps.
+Steer}}: For the $i$-th candidate image, we use the human-annotated trace-evidence category set $\mathcal{F}_i$ to steer the reasoning process.
+In practice, $\mathcal{F}_{i}$ is carried into the next two stages so that reasoning remains grounded in forensic evidence rather than drifting to irrelevant content.

 \textit{\textbf{Step 2.
-Demonstrate}}: To further mitigate hallucinations in imperfect models, we leverage human demonstrations as in-context examples, inspired by LMMs' ability to learn from explanations in context~\cite{lampinen2022can}.
-Considering the trade-off between context length and efficiency, we adaptively select the most relevant demonstrations by filtering a minimum covering set~\cite{balas1972set} ${\chi}_{i}$ from $\{{\chi}^{+}, {\chi}^{-}\}$ for $\mathcal{F}_{i}$.
-We ensure at least one positive sample and one negative sample are included in ${\chi}_{i}$ via optimizing the following process:
+Demonstrate}}: To further reduce hallucination, we provide human-written demonstrations as in-context examples, ~\cite{lampinen2022can}.
+Considering the trade-off between context length and efficiency, we adaptively select a minimum covering set~\cite{balas1972set} ${\chi}_{i}$ from the exemplar set $\{{\chi}^{+}, {\chi}^{-}\}$ according to $\mathcal{F}{i}$ of the target image.
+Formally, we solve the following optimization:

-where $L(\cdot)$ represents the mapping function that extracts the categories covered by a given subset of exemplars.
-This ensures the selected examples can comprehensively represent the key forensic attributes required for reasoning.
+where $L(\cdot)$ maps a subset of exemplars to the union of trace categories they cover.
+In practice, we select 3 to 5 demonstrations from ${{\chi}^{+}, {\chi}^{-}}$ for each target image to satisfy both coverage and label-diversity constraints.
+The selection is implemented with a greedy category-covering algorithm with random tie-breaking, yielding a compact yet diverse demonstration set that captures the key forensic attributes while remaining within the context window.

 \textit{\textbf{Step 3.
-Enlighten}}: The core of ACoTI lies in enlightening the AI expert through a carefully structured prompting scheme.
-As illustrated in Fig.~\ref{fig:acoti}, the proposed ACoTI prompting emulates human reasoning process with few-shot chain-of-thought (CoT) prompting~\cite{WeiNIPS2022}.
-A unique aspect is explicitly providing the AI with the correct authenticity label in the context, guiding the model toward the appropriate answer space~\cite{WeiNIPS2022}.
-Finally, this framework is structured as a quadruple: <\textit{context, target, human supervisions, CoT prompt}>, where human supervision contains $\mathcal{F}_{i}$, $\chi_{i}$ and $auth_{i}$.
-Detailed prompts are provided in the SM.
+Enlighten}}: The core of ACoTI is a structured prompting scheme that guides the teacher model GPT-4V~\cite{gpt4} to produce forensic reasoning.
+As illustrated in Fig.~\ref{fig:acoti}, we adopt few-shot chain-of-thought prompting\cite{WeiNIPS2022} augmented with human supervision.
+For each target image, we construct a prompt as a quadruple \textless\textit{context, target, human supervision, CoT prompt}\textgreater\ , where human supervision includes the attribute set $\mathcal{F}_{i}$, selected demonstrations $\chi_{i}$, and ground-truth label $auth_{i}$.
+A unique design choice is to explicitly provide the authenticity label in the context to anchor the reasoning toward the appropriate answer space~\cite{WeiNIPS2022}.
+For example, when the attribute set $\mathcal{F}_i$ = \{texture, shadow\} and ground-truth label $auth_i$ = fake, the model is prompted with task context, target, and human supervision containing attribute guidance and filtered demonstrations.
+The exact prompting structure is provided in the SM.